Porch Notes

 History and culture

 Twenty minutes from downtown Grand Rapids, you can still drive your car through a wooden bridge built when Ulysses Grant was president.
-Rural Kent County keeps Michigan’s richest collection of covered bridges: the Fallasburg Bridge of 1871, crossing the Flat River beside a preserved pioneer village north of Lowell (the sign still threatens a five-dollar fine for riding through faster than a walk); the Ada Covered Bridge of 1867 over the Thornapple, now a beloved footbridge at the heart of Ada’s village; and White’s Bridge near Smyrna, an 1869 original lost to fire in 2013 and lovingly rebuilt by community fundraising — proof the tradition still has neighbors behind it.
+Rural Kent County keeps Michigan’s richest collection of covered bridges: the Fallasburg Bridge of 1871, crossing the Flat River beside a preserved pioneer village north of Lowell (the sign still threatens a five-dollar fine for riding through faster than a walk); the Ada Covered Bridge of 1867 over the Thornapple, now a beloved footbridge at the heart of Ada’s village; and White’s Bridge near Smyrna, just over the line in Ionia County, an 1869 original lost to fire in 2013 and lovingly rebuilt by community fundraising — proof the tradition still has neighbors behind it.

 The bridges mark the county’s quieter half: the Flat and Thornapple river valleys, where townships like Vergennes, Grattan, Cannon, and Bowne roll out in horse farms, orchards, and gravel-road autumn color that west Michigan drivers make annual pilgrimages for.
 Greater Grand Rapids gets the headlines; the covered-bridge townships are where it goes on Sunday afternoon.